swapnilogale/rounded/clients/how-do-i-import-client-data-from-external-systems.md

 **Tip**: By default, this page will only display all active clients.
 Use the drop-down to view archived clients.

 2. From the Import drop-down select Harvest or Xero.

+ a.
+Harvest - Log in to your Harvest account and export your client information